CurveDocs/curve-docs/docs/stableswap-ng_exchange/factory/deploy.md

 ### `deploy_gauge`
 !!! description "`Factory.deploy_gauge(_pool: address) -> address:`"

+    !!!warning
+        Deploying a gauge using this function will only be successful if the pool has been deployed from this Factory.

     Function to deploy a gauge.
 The Factory utilizes the `gauge_implementation` to create the contract from a blueprint.

     Returns: deployed gauge (`address`).